-As at December 31, 2021, the Company had fixed and variable commitments to purchase information technology services and licenses, wheels, locomotives, railroad cars, rail, engineering services, rail ties as well as other equipment and services with a total estimated cost of \$1,784 million.
+As at December 31, 2022, the Company had fixed and variable commitments to purchase information technology services and licenses, railroad cars, locomotives, wheels, rail, engineering services, rail ties as well as other equipment and services with a total estimated cost of \$2,300 million.
 Costs of variable commitments were estimated using forecasted prices and volumes.